 + The motorcycle at between 150,000-200,000 VND per day.

 It is not difficult to find a taxi in Moc Chau and here are some companies:

 Huong Sen: tel 0212 3567567

 Thao Nguyen Xanh: tel 0212 3868686

 Moc Chau tea hills

 Land of tea, the first Vietnamese drink, the Moc Chau plateau is known for endless green tea plantations.
-Result of the hours of work of the farmers, the luxuriant cultures will put your eyes full of them, in particular in Tan Lap about 20 kilometres of the town.
+A result of the hours of work of the farmers, the luxuriant cultures will put your eyes full of them, in particular in Tan Lap about 20 kilometres of the town.
 Please don’t forget the plantations forming a grandiose heart not far from the town.
 This place has charmed the young and couples who have come in large numbers to take beautiful photos.
-It’s a taste and sensual speciality to see without hesitation.
+It’s a tasteful and sensual speciality to see without hesitation.

 Na Ka plum valley